GenURL: A General Framework for Unsupervised Representation Learning: Experiments

 \subsection{Unsupervised Graph Embedding}

-We conduct unsupervised graph embedding experiments on three citation network datasets CORA, CiteSeer, PubMed, and evaluate the learned embeddings by the node classification task.
-We compare the state-of-the-art methods which utilize both features and graph structures including AGC~\cite{2019AGC}, AGE~\cite{kdd2020AGE}, GIC~\cite{2020GIC} and ARGA~\cite{2020ARGA}.
-The learned node embeddings are passed to a logistic regression.
-Mea and std of the classification accuracy (Acc) are reported.
+\paragraph{Setups and results} Unsupervised graph embedding experiments are conducted on three graph network datasets (Cora, CiteSeer, and PubMed), and we evaluate the learned embeddings by the node classification task.
+We compare GE methods that utilize both features and graph structures, including AGC~\cite{2019AGC}, AGE~\cite{kdd2020AGE}, GIC~\cite{2020GIC}, and ARGA~\cite{2020ARGA}.
+The learned node embeddings are passed to logistic regression, and we report the mean and std of linear classification accuracy (Acc) of comparison methods.
+Table~\ref{tab:node_classification} shows that GenURL (BCE) using \textit{both} graphs and attributed features achieves new state-of-the-art performances on three GE datasets and improves previous GE methods by at least 0.5\%, 0.4\%, and 1.0\% top-1 accuracy on CORA, CiteSeer, and PubMed datasets.

+\paragraph{Ablation and analysis} We first adopt two ablation studies of the loss functions used in GenURL on GE tasks in Table~\ref{tab:node_classification}: (i) when the input is \textit{both} (using both graphs and attributed features with the \textit{dynamic} $\tilde p_{X}$), the BCE loss shows better performance than the GKL loss; (ii) when using the BCE loss, using \textit{both} with the \textit{dynamic} $\tilde p_{X}$ outperforms \textit{feature} (only using the attributed features) with the \textit{static} $\tilde p_{X}$.
+Then, we visualize the learned embedding on CiteSeer by UMAP in Figure~\ref{fig:ge_vis}.
+We find that GenURL separates sub-graphs of different classes into different clusters while maintaining the local geometric details of each sub-graph.
+As shown in Figure~\ref{fig:ge_ablation}, we empirically show that $\nu_{Z}$ can control the balance between local geometric and global topological structures, and $\nu_{Z}=0.005$ yields the best visualization results.